Azure-Samples/cosmosdb-dotnet-create-documentdb-and-get-mongodb-connection-string/README.md

 author: alvadb
 ---

-# Getting Started with Cosmosdb - Create Document D B With Kind Mongo D B - in .Net #
+# Getting Started with Cosmosdb - Create Cosmos D B With Kind Mongo D B - in .Net #

-          Azure DocumentDB sample -
+          Azure CosmosDB sample -
-           - Create a DocumentDB configured with MongoDB kind.
+           - Create a CosmosDB configured with MongoDB kind.
            - Get the mongodb connection string
-           - Delete the DocumentDB.
+           - Delete the CosmosDB.

 ## Running this Sample ##